 strength, but instead are rough guides for beginners, i.e. the

 tippet sizes that most tenkara anglers use, compared to the tippet sizes that most keiryu anglers use.

 I have caught 13" trout with the Pocket Mini, and I am confident that you can catch 13" trout with the Tenkara Mini.
 I'd just do it with 7X tippet rather than 4X!

-Some people are going to absolutely love the rod.
-You can take it anywhere.
-It will fit in your backpack, your carry-on, your briefcase or, yes, your pocket.
-Some people will prefer the 320 length that the Nissin Tenkara Mini comes in compared to either the 300 or 360 lengths the Pocket Mini comes in.
+Some people are going to absolutely love these rods.
+You can take ithem anywhere.
+They will fit in your backpack, your carry-on, your briefcase or, yes, your pocket.
+Some people will prefer the 320 length that the Nissin Tenkara Mini comes in compared to the lengths the Pocket Mini comes in.

 And yes, some people are going to much prefer the tenkara-style cork grip compared to the keiryu-style non-grip of the Pocket Mini.
 The larger diameter definitely changes the feel of the rod.
 The extra weight, right in your hand, also changes the center of gravity.
 The rod feels light (even though it's heavier than a Pocket Mini).

 Tippet recommendation: Nissin recommends tippet of 5X - 3.8X.
 Personally, I would not use tippet stronger than 6X.